Stone 'Enjoy By' (Double IPA)

 1.65 lb Corn sugar (dextrose) (5.8%) - added during boil**, boiled 10 min (sprinkle in slowly)

-52g Fermentis Safale US-05 dry yeast*** (or an appropriate starter)
+Fermentis Safale US-05 dry yeast*** (52g recommended or make an equivalent starter)

-3 oz New Zealand Nelson Sauvin Hops (11.5%) - dry hop #1 (added to fermenter near end of fermentation, steeped 3-5 days)
+3 oz New Zealand Nelson Sauvin hops (11.5%) - dry hop #1 (added to fermenter near end of fermentation, steeped 3 days)

 *If using pellet hops break them up before adding them to the mash, otherwise they will clump up and you won't get much out of them.
 We find the easiest way to do this is to add the hops to 2-3 cups of hot strike water in a bowl and let them soak for a few minutes to allow them to break up.
 Then stir until it's an even soup (no clumps) and dump and mix well into the mash.
 You may find that your mash will foam up a bit more than usual with hops in there.
 This is normal.

 ***If you prefer to use liquid yeast, Wyeast 1056 American Ale or White Labs WLP001 California Ale are excellent choices as they are the same clean fermenting Chico strain as US-05.
-You'll need to use 8 packs/vials or make an appropriate starter.
+You'll need ~888 billion cells (8-9 fresh packs) or an equivalent starter.

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!